ApprenticeAI/frapy/docs/topics/practices.rst

 Running multiple spiders in the same process
 ============================================

-By default, Scrapy runs a single spider per process when you run ``frapy crawl``.
-However, Scrapy supports running multiple spiders per process using the :ref:`internal API <topics-api>`.
+By default, Frapy runs a single spider per process when you run ``frapy crawl``.
+However, Frapy supports running multiple spiders per process using the :ref:`internal API <topics-api>`.

 Here is an example that runs multiple spiders simultaneously: